EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/recommended-hardware.rst

 Recommended Hardware
 ====================

-In order to run an Ethereum node, you will need the Raspberry pi Board and other additional components.
+In order to run an Ethereum node, you will need a Raspberry Pi 4 Board and other additional components.

 This is the recommended hardware to run an Eth1 node, An Eth2 node or both.